CarlVinggaard/Galactica--The-Interplanetary-Space-Travel-Agency/README.md

 Before writing the website, a prototype model was created to display the structure and style of the site.
 The prototype is made in Figma, a standard but powerful interface design tool.
 It is clickable (if you click the 'play' button in the top right corner you can interact with it).
-The prototype can be accessed in Figma in the browser with the link: https://www.figma.com/file/Ok4u5aJeHJXPGIh0Y2h9iw/Prototype?node-id=0%3A1
+The prototype can be accessed in Figma in the browser with the link: https://www.figma.com/file/Ok4u5aJeHJXPGIh0Y2h9iw/Prototype?node-id=0%3A1.

-<a href="https://www.figma.com/file/Ok4u5aJeHJXPGIh0Y2h9iw/Prototype?node-id=0%3A1" target="_blank">this link</a>

 ## Features